hashicorp/boundary-plugin-aws/README.md

 ## Credential Rotation

+This is the following priority for the credential chain: static, assume role, environment variables.

+### Static Credentials

-Although credentials are stored encrypted within Boundary, by default this plugin will attempt to rotate credentials when they are supplied through the `secrets` object.
+Although static credentials are stored encrypted within Boundary, by default this plugin will attempt to rotate credentials when they are supplied through the `secrets` object.
 The given credentials will be used to create a new credential, and then the given credential will be revoked.
 In this way, after rotation, only Boundary knows the client secret in use by this plugin.
+More information about AWS static credentials can be found [here](https://docs.aws.amazon.com/sdkref/latest/guide/feature-static-credentials.html).

 Credential rotation can be turned off by setting the `disable_credential_rotation` attribute to `true`.

+### Assume Role Credentials

+This plugin will attempt to assume a role when a `role_arn` is supplied through the `attributes` object.
+More information about assume an AWS role can be found [here](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).
+This feature only works when the plugin is running on a self managed Boundary [worker](https://developer.hashicorp.com/boundary/tutorials/hcp-administration/hcp-manage-workers).

+### Environment Credentials

+This plugin will attempt to retrieve credentials from environment variables.
+More information about environment variables for AWS credentials can be found [here](https://docs.aws.amazon.com/sdkref/latest/guide/feature-static-credentials.html).
+This feature only works when the plugin is running on a self managed Boundary [worker](https://developer.hashicorp.com/boundary/tutorials/hcp-administration/hcp-manage-workers).

 ## Dynamic Hosts